 Yes, even if you are currently experiencing knee pain!

-When done correctly, certain strength training exercises can actually help relieve your knee pain while also building strength and endurance in the muscles.
+When done correctly, certain strength training exercises will help relieve your knee pain while also building strength and endurance in the muscles, even if you are still experiencing Osgood Schlatter Knee pain then performing modified and specific targeted exercises you can speed up your recovery and return to sport much faster.
 These exercises form the foundations of our seven-week Osgood treatment program.

 While you are taking some relative rest from sporting loads, use that spare time to start performing regular strength exercises to build the muscles and tendons of the lower body, helping relieve your pain and preparing you to return to full activity levels.